SMOOGLE ROUND-THE-WORLD TRIP

 «Smoogle — About Everything That Smokes» is a media outlet focused on tobacco, hookahs, cigars, e-cigarettes, and pipes, publishing news about the tobacco industry.
 In April, we launched a video format — news digests, where we cover legislative changes and other hot topics of the week with humor and memes.
 The content is distributed across all platforms: Telegram, YouTube, TikTok, Instagram.

 The success of the format prompted us to expand: we're adding "live reports" from correspondents in different countries.
 The project was named "Smugl-Round-the-World."
 As part of the project, foreign correspondents share tobacco news from their countries against the backdrop of local landmarks, to convey the region's atmosphere.
-We provide a list of 8-10 news stories, from which you select the most interesting ones.
-Both the content and the visual aspect are important — a recognizable background and the country's ambiance.

 GENERAL STYLE AND TONE